 Start by carefully reading the Client Manual found in the Download Forms section.
 This will guide you from preparing your monthly report, following quarterly advice and planning for your year-end taxes.
 If you have any questions, just call your Account Representative at 1 (800) 879-6605 and we will guide you every step of the way.
 Call any time M to F, 9 to 5 EST with any question.
 We are here to help you.

-EIN stands for "Employer Identification Number".
-An EIN is a taxpayer number that identifies your corporation exactly like your Social Security Number identifies you.
+EIN stands for “Employer Identification Number“, which identifies your corporation exactly like your Social Security Number identifies you.
 If you are considering incorporation, please call DSA to let us help you get your very own EIN.
 Every corporation must have an EIN:

 to file your corporation taxes